 What does Facebreak mean

+I actually thought there was a word for giving up Facebook.
 Several times in my News Feed, I’ve seen Facebook friends declare they were taking a Facebreak.
 Because of seeing this so often, I thought Facebreak meant they were giving up Facebook for awhile.

 But they — and I –were wrong.
 According to the Urban Dictionary, taking a Facebreak is when you take a break from what you are doing so that you can go ON Facebook.
 Ha!